 In the pre-processing stage, a cover CSV file is first parsed to the data structure of embedding pairs.
-Suppose the sheet has r rows and l columns.
+Denote the sheet has r rows and l columns, and the rows are regarded as packets.
 We first choose a column that satisfies the following two requirements: (1) all the elements inside is not empty, and (2) the appearance of repeated elements is the least.
-The selected column is regarded as index column, denoted as t.
-Afterwards, for kth row of the file, we first get the collection Ck={ck,v0,ck,v1,…,ck,vl} that contains valid data for watermark embedding.
-To avoid semantic changes, ck,vl∈Ck should only contain numeric data, while other data in the row will remain unchanged.
+The selected column is regarded as index column, denoted as t,.
+For kth row of the file, the key of packet k is ck,t.For the rest cells in the row, we define the collection Ck={ck,v0,ck,v1,…,ck,vl} that contains valid data for watermark embedding, where cells containing non-numeric data are also excluded to avoid semantic changes.
 Similarly, the data hider can define a collection of banned columns denoted as Cban, and Ck∩Cban=∅.
-In other words, the values in the banned columns will also remain unchanged during embedding.
-Then, the alleviation of embedding distortion is also considered.
-Given T, we restrain the modified value of V(ck,vi) within the range of [1-TV(ck,vi),(1+T)V(ck,vi)], so that b leading digits of xi' are excluded according to (9).
-Here, if the length of ck,vi is less than b, ck,vi is excluded from Ck.
-We further sort the collection Ck according to the length of its elements.
-Denote the sorted collection as Ck'={ck,v0',ck,v1',…,ck,vs'}, where s is the remaining number of valid values in kth row, and len(ck,v0')≥len(ck,v1') ≥…≥ len(ck,vs').
-Finally, the embedding pair is generated by X'={C1',C2',…,Cr'}.
-Note that ∃i∈1,2,…,r,Ci'=∅.
-Invalid rows are defined by (12).
+Therefore, cells that are not included in Ck will remain unchanged during embedding.
+To alleviate embedding distortion, b leading digits of xi' are excluded according to (1) given a threshold T. Here, if the length of ck,vi is less than b, ck,vi is excluded from Ck.
+We further sort the collection Ck according to the length of the values of the cells.
+Denote the sorted collection as Ck'={ck,v0',ck,v1',…,ck,vr'}, where r is the remaining number of valid values in kth row, and len(ck,v0')≥len(ck,v1') ≥…≥ len(ck,vr').
+Finally, the packet k is generated as Pk={ck,t, Ck'}, and the valid packets are denoted as P={P0,P1,…,Pq}, where q denotes the amount of valid packets.
+Invalid packets are defined by (12).

 Ci'=valid, j=1clenci,j-b≥sinvalid, otherwise (12)

-where s is the minimum required length for embedding.
+, where s is the minimum required length for embedding.
 Therefore, the invalid rows will be excluded during watermark embedding.
 The sketch of pre-processing of a cover CSV file is shown in Fig. 6.

 Fig. 6.
 Sketch of pre-processing of a cover CSV file

-We generate hash code for each Ci' using (2), where xi' in the equation is replaced with ci,t.
-Afterwards, pseudo-random sequences Srand={S1,S2,…,Sn} can be generated under the same principle.
+We generate hash code for each packet using (2), where xi' in the equation is replaced with ci,t, which is the key of packet i.
+Afterwards, pseudo-random sequences Srand={S1,S2,…,Sr} can be generated under the same principle.

 The procedures of transfer matrix construction, error correction encoding is similar to that of semi-structured data.
 In the iterative embedding stage, for ith row, the to-be-embedded cyclic code is further fragmented and embedded into Ci'.
 For ci,v0', we embed len(ci,v0')/s bits into the value.
 We iteratively embed all the bits into Ci' until data embedding is finished.
-Thus, values with longer length in the current row are more likely to be modified and carry more bits.
+Thus, cells with longer value are more likely to carry more additional bits.

 On the recipient’s side, data pre-processing for sheets is also carried out ahead of watermark extraction.
 The recipient gets the embedding pairs and the corresponding pseudo-random sequences.
 Then he can successfully construct the transfer matrix.
 Under the same principle, he knows how many bits are hidden in a given ci,j', and he extracts the secret bits with the help of the retrieved pseudo-random sequence.
 He then checks whether the recovered data sequence is a valid cyclic code.
-Finally, BP is also applied for data extraction.
+Finally, back propagation is also applied for data extraction.

 3. Results and Discussion